Jeffjewett27/Ariadne/ReadMe.md

 # Ariadne

-A mod for the game Hollow Knight.
+A mod to give more detailed and tidy info about hitboxes, as well as tracking positions of entities.